DataDog/integrations-extras/rum_ios/README.md

 ### Service Checks

-The Android integration does not include any service checks.
+The iOS integration does not include any service checks.

 ## Troubleshooting